bparanj/crystal/electronics/book/work.md

 1. **Energy Exchange**: Electronic circuits often require an external power source (like a battery or power supply) that provides electrical energy.
 This energy flows into the circuit, powering components, and eventually dissipates as heat, light, or other forms, meaning energy is constantly moving in and out of the system.

+Draw a diagram for this concept.

 2. **Interaction with Environment**: Circuits also interact with the environment through electromagnetic fields, heat dissipation, and sometimes even signal transmission, making it difficult to isolate them completely.

 3. **Current Flow**: In many circuits, current flows in and out through different components or parts of the circuit (like ground or power supply lines), further indicating an exchange with external sources or sinks.

 While you can enclose certain circuits and reduce their interaction with the environment (like in a shielded enclosure), this still doesn’t make the circuit entirely closed in terms of energy exchange.

 In the context of **open** and **closed systems**, a **system** refers to a defined portion of the universe that we focus on for analysis.
 The system could be any physical setup, region, or set of components chosen to study energy and matter flow, isolated from or interacting with its surroundings.

 ### Key Aspects of a System
 1. **Boundary**: The system has a boundary, which can be physical or imaginary, that separates it from the surroundings.